mridulrb/Spotify-Playlist-ReactNative-GraphQL/README.md

 **4. Download the fonts from (https://github.com/mridulrb/Spotify-Playlist-ReactNative-GraphQL/blob/master/assets/gibson-bold.ttf?raw=1) & (https://github.com/mridulrb/Spotify-Playlist-ReactNative-GraphQL/blob/master/assets/gibson-regular.ttf?raw=1).**<br/>
 <br/>
-**5. Now, Open the folder spotify-playlist/assets using Finder(Mac) & Windows Explorer(Windows) and move the fonts in this folder** <br/>
+**5. Now, open the folder spotify-playlist/assets using Finder(Mac) & Windows Explorer(Windows) and move the fonts in this folder** <br/>
 <br/>
-**6. Right-Click Open the file App.js using any Code Editor Installed and add the code from the file App.js in this Repository and save it** <br/>
+**6. Next, open the file App.js using any Code Editor Installed and add the code from the file App.js in this Repository and save it** <br/>
 <br/>
-**7. Open (https://pm5wl5l3r0.sse.codesandbox.io/) in browser or fork the repository from (https://codesandbox.io/s/pm5wl5l3r0) and edit the GraphQL dataset with your preferences** <br/>
+**7. Then, open (https://pm5wl5l3r0.sse.codesandbox.io/) in browser or fork the repository from (https://codesandbox.io/s/pm5wl5l3r0) and edit the GraphQL dataset with your preferences** <br/>
 <br/>
 **8. Go back to Terminal/Command Prompt and type** <br/>
 ```